joelchan/notes/content/It takes too much work to create structure.md

+---
+title: "It takes too much work to create structure"
+enableToc: false # do not show a table of contents on this page
+---
 In current tools, structuring ideas in real-time is an extraneous task that _takes you out of the flow of the work_ you're doing.
 Often, people don't even know how to predict how they will reuse the note in the future!

 -   Deciding what to name something in the moment has a cost; people are removed from the current train of thought.